sparcityeu/SparseBase/docs/pages/getting_started.md

 ## Working with Graphs

-Graphs can be created by using any SparseFormat as the connectivity information of the graph.
+Graphs can be created using any SparseFormat as the connectivity information of the graph.

 ```cpp
 auto reader = new MTXReader<vertex_type, edge_type, value_type>(file_name);